danielmwaveges/aspnetcore-assignment/Queue Management System/README.md

 ## Features

-- Incorporate server side Blazor rendering for a       smoother user experience.
+- Incorporate server side Blazor rendering for a smoother and interactive user experience.
 - Real-time updates of queues and ticket status to waiting customers and service providers. (work in progress)
 - Text to speech implementation of called customers (work in progress)
 - Uses EFCore for a code first database modelling and migrations.